 Students say studying for 6-10 weeks gives them the ability to take 4-6 practice tests and plenty of time to tackle their weak areas within each section.

-ATI TEAS Math Practice Test and Review
+ATI TEAS Math Practice Test

 The math section of the TEAS exam is difficult for a lot of students and you might be in the same boat.